Djiit/vgmapper/README.md

 ## Usage

+First, clone the projet (or fork it first, then clone it).

 You will need your own FireBase & Vainglory API key to run your own instance.
 Create `src/config.js` :